ynbonvayage/CS6120_final_project/README.md

+Here is the fully cited `README.md` content in English, ready for you to copy and paste.

+---

 # 📖 Memoir for Seniors: Oral History Dialogue and Memoir System

-This project aims to transform the unstructured transcripts of seniors' oral histories into structured data and emotionally rich, long-form memoirs by integrating Natural Language Processing (NLP), Large Language Models (LLM), and Affective Computing
+This project aims to transform the unstructured transcripts of seniors' oral histories into structured data and emotionally rich, long-form memoirs by integrating Natural Language Processing (NLP), Large Language Models (LLM), and Affective Computing.

 ## 🌟 `main` Branch Overview